Frequently asked questions

 What could offend people about this book?

-Plenty.
-The story touches on wasted taxpayer dollars, misconduct in scientific research, psychological abuse, manipulative behavior, politics, religion, addiction, portrayals of marginalized communities, transactional relationships, age-gap dynamics, and strong language—among other things.
+Plenty: wasted taxpayer dollars, misconduct in scientific research, illegal activities, unethical activities, politics, religion, psychological abuse, addiction, portrayals of minority groups, transactional relationships, age-gap dynamics, and strong language, among other things.

 Are there any similar books?

 The closest I can think of is The Firm by John Grisham, where a lawyer blows the whistle on a corrupt law firm.
-However, my book is far more satirical—and far more “real.”
+However, my book is far more satirical, offensive, and “real.”

 Free Content: